OREA Occasionally Asked Questions

 If you are worried about the park stops on unoccupied campsites, if your horse seems to be afraid of the park stops do whatever you usually do to get them used to a new obstacle.
 This may be as simple as having them on a lead line and slowly working them to a point where they will approach them.
 Let them sniff and get used to this new strange obstacle.
 Only if you feel safe should you approach them on horseback if your horse is showing hesitancy.
 These are only an interim solution until we have funding for a more permanent (and safer) solution.
 Please use appropriate caution and keep yourself and your horse safe!

-Hos do I make a reservation?
+How do I make a reservation?

 Click on the How Do I Reserve a Site? button below.

 This will link you to the step-by-step instruction elsewhere in the Occasionally Asked Questions page for reserving a campsite which includes a link to the DNR Reservation System.
+Note that you must make your online reservation by 11:59 pm three days prior to your arrival.
+This also means that if you were wanting to reserve that particular site, nobody else can reserve it online either so it is likely to be available if you show up on the day you wanted to camp!

 How can I tell if my rig (towing vehicle / horse trailer combination) will fit on a particular campsite.